AlshehriAli0/go-http-client/README.md

 - Status code management

 #### Middleware
-Functions that have access to the request and response objects, and the next middleware function in the application's request-response cycle.
+Functions that have access to the request and response objects, and the next middleware function in the application's request response cycle.

 ## Examples